agalue/opennms-drift-kubernetes/README.md

 Instead of using discrete EC2 instances, this repository explains how to deploy basically the same solution with `Kubernetes`.

-Of course, there are more features in this particular solution compared with the original one, like dealing with additional features like [Hasura](https://hasura.io/), [Cassandra Reaper](http://cassandra-reaper.io/) and [Kafka Manager](https://github.com/yahoo/kafka-manager) is easier when using containers.
+In this case, there are some additional features available in this particular solution compared with the original one, like [Hasura](https://hasura.io/), [Cassandra Reaper](http://cassandra-reaper.io/) and [Kafka Manager](https://github.com/yahoo/kafka-manager).

 ## Limitations